 Mirrorless Digital Cameras

 A mirrorless camera is essentially the same as a DSLR but it doesn’t have a mirror inside — this means it can be much more compact.
 They basically combine the best features of DSLRs and point & shoot cameras.
-They are about the size of a point-and-shoot camera but still take DSLR quality photographs.
+They are about the size of a point-and-shoot camera, but still take DSLR quality photographs.

 - Compact — They are bigger than a compact P&S, but they are much smaller than a DSLR.
 They are small enough to carry around all day and not seem bulky.
-Unfortunately, these are still too large to be “pocketable” but they will easily fit in a small.
+Unfortunately, these are still too large to be “pocketable” but they will easily fit in a small bag.

 - High-Quality Photos — You can take DSLR quality photos if you have a basic understanding of cameras.